Correct as of: 22/05/2015.

-With electricity prices seemingly climbing ever skyward, if you want to keep your costs down you need to undertake a thorough electricity price comparison to ensure you find the cheapest electricity suppliers in your area.
+With electricity prices seemingly climbing ever skyward, if you want to keep your costs down you need to undertake a thorough electricity price comparison to ensure you find the cheapest energy suppliers in your area.

-Deciding on the type of electricity tariff you are looking for is a big part of picking the best electricity provider for your circumstances.
+Deciding on the type of electricity tariff you are looking for is a big part of picking the best provider for your circumstances.

 As with other utilities including gas, there are two main types of electricity tariffs, fixed and variable.

-Essentially a fixed or capped tariff will restrict the amount you pay for your electricity for a set period.
-This means you know your costs won’t exceed a certain level for the duration of the tariff; however in return for this guarantee the price per unit charged by fixed tariffs tends to be more - at least to start with - than their variable counterparts.
+Essentially a fixed or capped tariff will restrict the amount you pay for a set period.
+This means you know your costs won't exceed a certain level for the duration of the tariff; however in return for this guarantee the price per unit charged by fixed tariffs tends to be more - at least to start with - than their variable counterparts.

-A variable, or flexible electricity tariff doesn’t offer any guarantee on the price you’re charged per unit so it could change at any time.
-Alternatively, if prices do fall while you are on a variable tariff, the price you pay could also drop.However, as they don’t provide this protection they tend to be cheaper from the outset,
+A variable, or flexible tariff doesn't offer any guarantee on the price you're charged per unit so it could change at any time.
+Alternatively, if prices do fall while you are on a variable tariff, the price you pay could also drop.However, as they don't provide this protection they tend to be cheaper from the outset,

 For more help deciding which type of tariff is right for you, read our guide: How to Get Cheap Electricity.

-Most electricity tariffs incorporate a standing charge into their energy prices, meaning that the price of your electricity per kWh will drop after you’ve used a set amount.
+Most tariffs incorporate a standing charge into their energy prices, meaning that the price of your electricity per kWh will drop after you've used a set amount.

-If you are unsure how much electricity you currently use, you can check a past electricity statement or look at your Annual Energy Statement.
+If you are unsure how much electricity you currently use, you can check a past statement or look at your Annual Energy Statement.